 - Vodka: For best results, use unflavored Vodka in this recipe.

 - Ice: If you don't like ice in your drinks, use a cocktail shaker.
-Fill it with ice (to chill), add vodka, cranberry juice, lime and shake a few times.
+Fill it with ice (to chill), add vodka, cranberry juice, and lime, and shake a few times.
 This chills the drink.
-Pour the drink in a cocktail glass versus a copper mug, then top off with ginger beer.
+Pour the drink into a cocktail glass versus a copper mug, then top off with ginger beer.
 Stir a few times to mix everything.

 Frequently Asked Questions